aquametaverse/mint-house-powered-by-zora/README.md

 ## Target Market & Impact

 Our primary market includes global communities of watercraft shapers, builders, artists decorating these items, landscape artists inspired by water zones, and musicians associated with coastal lifestyles.
 This represents a passionate, underserved niche market eager for new monetization avenues.
-By targeting the Aqua Metaverse community initially, we establish a focused user
+By targeting the Aqua Metaverse community initially, we establish a focused user base that expands to the general Web3 and Crypto audiences with ease.